ericdnbn/cnn-image-classifier-melanoma/README.md

 - If a skin lesion is clinically diagnosed as benign, I recommend that this model is not used, as medical professional's precision when it comes to diagnosing       benign lesions is over 99%.

-- If a lesion is clinically diagnosed as malignant and the model predicts it to be benign, I recommend that the clinical diagnosis be rejected, as the model is       just under a half of a percent less precise than medical professionals when it comes to predicting benign lesions.
+- If a lesion is clinically diagnosed as malignant, and the model predicts it to be benign, I recommend that the clinical diagnosis be rejected, as the model is not   even half of a percent less precise than medical professionals in clinically diagnosing a lesion to be benign.

 - If a lesion is clinically diagnosed as malignant, and the model predicts it to be malignant or unknown, I recommend that the clinical diagnosis be confirmed, as   the model only misdiagnoses benign lesions as either malignant or unknown 4.80% of the time.

 - Finally, I recommend that this model be used to reduce the number of biopsies taken of benign lesions that were clinically diagnosed as malignant.